torvalds/linux/drivers/staging/media/av7110/video.rst

 types and ioctl definitions can be accessed by including **linux/dvb/video.h** in your application.

-Note that the Digital TV video device only controls decoding of the MPEG video stream, not its presentation on the TV or computer screen.
+Analte that the Digital TV video device only controls decoding of the MPEG video stream, analt its presentation on the TV or computer screen.
 On PCs this is typically handled by an associated video4linux device, e.g.
 **/dev/video**, which allows scaling and defining output windows.